 Warning: Boundary Crossing Ahead

-Warning: Boundary Crossing Ahead, Course #2206 is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Leslie S. Tsukroff, MSW, LCSW as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: from 01/17/2019 to 01/17/2021.
+Warning: Boundary Crossing Ahead, Course #4857, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Leslie S. Tsukroff, Inc. as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 03/16/2023 - 03/16/2025.
 Social workers completing this course receive 5 ethics continuing education credits.

 Join New Jersey’s premier ethics consultant, Leslie S. Tsukroff, MSW, LCSW for an informative and interactive workshop in which participants will leave being able to:

-Identify and successfully manage challenging ethical dilemmas involving boundaries in social work practice
+1. Identify and successfully manage challenging ethical dilemmas involving boundaries in mental health practice

-Implement practical strategies to strengthen boundaries in the social worker/client supervisor/supervisee, and employer/employee relationships
+2. Implement practical strategies to strengthen boundaries in clinician/client, supervisor/supervisee, and

-Develop ethically based, technology-related, policies and procedures for social workers in a variety of practice settings
+3. Develop ethically-based, technology-related, policies and procedures for mental health practitioners in a variety

-Studies indicate that one of the most complex and challenging tasks for social workers is to effectively manage boundaries.
-Despite ethics education, agency rules, and licensure regulations, boundary mismanagement remains commonplace for both the novice and seasoned social worker.
-Boundary issues, including dual/multiple relationships, exist in a variety of different settings, in all areas of social work practice and in every type of relationship.
-In this highly interactive workshop, participants will explore the ethical standard of Conflicts of Interest focusing on the unique and difficult issues that arise in relationships with clients, colleagues, mentors, and supervisors.
-Critical management of social worker self-disclosure, living and working in smaller communities and professional involvement with members of the same family will be addressed.
-The presenter will also highlight how the use of technology in our personal and professional lives has and will continue to impact the evolution of how we identify, approach and resolve ethical dilemmas around conflicts of interest.
+Studies indicate one of the most complex and challenging tasks for mental health professionals is effective boundary management.
+Despite ethics education, agency rules, and licensing regulations, boundary mismanagement remains commonplace for both the novice and seasoned practitioner.
+The potential for boundary crossings and dual relationships exists in a variety of different settings, in all areas of mental health practice and in every type of relationship.
+Through rich and culturally-diverse case scenarios, participants will discuss and explore the ethical standard of Conflicts of Interest with an emphasis on clinician self-disclosure, living and working in smaller communities, professional involvement with members of the same family and navigating the use of e-mail, text and social media.
+Practical and effective methods for identifying, approaching, avoiding and resolving boundary-related ethical dilemmas will be highlighted.

-This course is designed for intermediate level social workers who serve as clinicians, managers, case workers, supervisors/supervisees, students, mentors and educators.
+This course is designed for mental health practitioners who serve as clinicians, managers, case workers, supervisors/supervisees, students, mentors and educators.

 Program will be 5 hours of actual time

-There will be 2 15 minute breaks mid-morning and mid-afternoon
+There will be two, 10 minute breaks mid-morning and mid-afternoon

 Overview of Conflict of interest- questions for today’s workshop